developer388/Books/MongoDB.md

 > use {database_name}
 ```

-If a database is not present in the server with the specified name, a new database is be automatically created by the server with the provided name.
+If a database is not present in the server with the specified name, a new database is automatically created by the server with the provided name.

 Once we have selected a database, we can reference it with  **db.**